gplepage/vegas/doc/source/tutorial.rst

       ``result.Q`` --- *Q* or *p-value* of the weighted average's |chi2|;

       ``result.itn_results`` --- list of the integral estimates from each iteration;

       ``result.sum_neval`` --- total number of integrand evaluations used.

+      ``result.avg_neval`` --- average number of integrand evaluations per iteration

-    In this example the final *Q* is 0.42, indicating that the :math:`\chi^2` for this average is not particularly unlikely and thus the error estimate is most likely reliable.
+    In this example the final *Q* is 0.25, indicating that the :math:`\chi^2` for this average is not particularly unlikely and thus the error estimate is likely reliable.

     **Precision:** The precision of |vegas| estimates is determined by ``nitn``, the number of iterations